2026 Arkfeld eDiscovery Conference

 IT Director at Robbins Geller Rudman & Dowd

-Calman Hart is the IT Director at Robbins Geller Rudman & Dowd, overseeing the firm's technology since 1984, with a focus on cybersecurity and emerging AI challenges.
+Calman Hart is the IT Director at Robbins Geller Rudman & Dowd, with over 40 years of experience overseeing the growth and change of the firm’s technology since 1984, currently focusing on cyber-security and the emergence of AI.

 Dr. Matthew C. Stamm

-Associate Professor at Department of Electrical and Computer Engineering, Drexel University
+Associate Professor, Department of Electrical and Computer Engineering at Drexel University

 Gary Marchant

-Regent’s Professor of Law and Director at Center for Law, Science and Innovation, ASU
+Regent’s Professor and Faculty Director, Center for Law, Science and Innovation at Arizona State University

-Gary Marchant is a Regent’s Professor of Law and director of the Center for Law, Science and Innovation at ASU, with research interests including legal aspects of genomics, personalized medicine, and governance of emerging technologies.
+Gary Marchant is a Regent’s Professor of Law and director of the Center for Law, Science and Innovation at Arizona State University, with research interests including legal aspects of genomics and personalized medicine, risk and the precautionary principle, and governance of emerging technologies.

 U.S. Magistrate Judge at Southern District of California